-Tip Seven: Look for the Final Few Letters
+Tip 7: Look for the Final Few Letters

 Talk to yourself.
-If you are alone, or at home, where you won't be disturbing those around you, go ahead and mutter the words you're searching for aloud.
+If you are alone at home, where you won't be disturbing those around you, go ahead and mutter the words you're searching for aloud.
 Believe it or not, this can help your brain to spot the word.

-I do this all the time, and sometimes it drives my hubby a bit buggy, as he thinks I spoke to him, and he'll say, "What?"
-I have to let him know I was just mumbling to myself.
+I do this all the time, and it used to drive my late hubby a bit buggy, as he thought I was speaking to him.
+He'd say, "What?"
+I had to let him know I was just mumbling to myself.
 Hahaha.
-Then, I usually take the game to another room.
+Then, I usually took the game to another room.